-\descrplain{Illicit Advertisement (n = 2,131):} Spam trends in which attackers promote their "Trending Topic Service" or the fake follower schemes (n = 259), betting websites (n = 1421), a local social media platform (n = 27), logo service (n = 20), illegal football streaming websites (n = 24) and various others that are rarely repeated (n = 380).
-Advertisements often promote the same entity over and over using keywords that are slightly different.
-This might be because trending algorithm favors new keywords.
+\descrplain{Illicit Advertisement (n = 2,131):} Trend Spam, i.e. trend topic (TT) services, or the fake follower schemes (n = 259), betting websites (n = 1421), a local social media platform (n = 27), a logo design service (n = 20), illegal football streaming websites (n = 24) and others (n = 380).
+Advertisements often promote the same entity multiple times using slightly changed keywords.
+This may be because the attackers believe that the trending algorithm favors new keywords.
 We also observed that these trends are not usually tweeted about by real users.
 The account of the advertised entity was the first, and in some cases, the only, account to include the trending keyword in a tweet, i.e., attackers push a gambling website to trends, then the betting website's Twitter account uses the new trend and becomes visible in the “Popular Tweets" and “Latest Tweets" panels on Twitter.

-\descrplain{Politics (n = 802):} Political slogans or manipulations that are in support of or against a political party or a candidate.
-Pro-AKP keywords in support of the Turkish government (n = 381) and those that targets the opposition (mainly CHP) negatively (n = 124) are the majority.
-There are also slogans in support of main opposition party CHP or its candidates (n = 118), other parties (n = 42), or targeting AKP (n = 20).
+\descrplain{Politics (n = 802):} Political slogans or manipulations in support of or against a political party or candidate.
+Pro-AKP keywords in support of the Turkish government (n = 348) and those that target the opposition (primarily CHP) negatively (n = 124) are the majority.
+There are also slogans in support of the main opposition party and its candidates (n = 118), other parties (n = 42), or targeting AKP (n = 20).